 - Length: UX Booth articles are between 1200-1800 words long.

 - PoV: UX Booth articles are written from a 3rd person point of view as much as possible.
 Obviously any narrative you tell about your own experience should be in the 1st person, but that said, we avoid second person like the plague, and as such write sentences such as “Including usability testing in the process helps designers observe more” as opposed to “if you include usability testing in your process, it will help you observe more.”

 - Research: We rely on research to support our theories, so please link to relevant articles if you are making a statement that someone else has also made, or provide your own data if your team has learned something through practice.

 - Show, don’t tell: Rather than telling the readers, (for example) “content audits are important,” we ask that authors show us through examples.
 Tell a story about a time that creating a content audit made a difference in the course of a project.

 - We aren’t the place for sales: Articles aren’t the place to showcase your cool new product.
 Articles are the place, however, to share the user-centered thinking behind your cool new product.

-Unless otherwise agreed to beforehand, drafts submitted to UX Booth must be original – they may not have been previously published elsewhere.
-Once published, you grant an exclusive, royalty-free license to the UX Booth to be the sole publisher of your article online.
-You may republish extracts—for example, on your own site – however, the article in its entirety must not appear elsewhere without the expressed consent of UX Booth (we’re really pushovers in this regard, though).
+Drafts submitted to UX Booth must be original – they may not have been previously published elsewhere.
+Once published, you grant an exclusive, royalty-free license to UX Booth to be the sole publisher of your article online.
+You may republish extracts, however, the article in its entirety must not appear elsewhere.
 You consent to the full article, extracts, samples or examples from it appearing in other sites, products, and services.